Peter Blakeley

 Early career

-Born in 1958, Peter Blakeley began his musical journey in the vibrant pub rock scene of Sydney.
-His professional career launched with the band The Pictures, which released its self-titled debut album in 1981 before Blakeley embarked on a solo path.
+Born in 1958, Peter Blakeley began his musical journey in the late 1970s Sydney pub rock scene.
+He first gained attention as the frontman for the band The Pictures, which released its self-titled EP in 1981 before Blakeley embarked on a solo path.

 Breakthrough